-- Where appropriate, staff gave people advice so they could self-care. - Risk factors were identified, highlighted to patients and where appropriate highlighted to their normal care provider for additional support.
+- Where appropriate, staff gave people advice so they could self-care. - Risk factors were identified, highlighted to patients and where appropriate highlighted to their normal care provider for additional support. - Where patients' needs could not be met by the service, staff redirected them to the appropriate service for their needs.

-Are services effective?

-(for example, treatment is effective)
+Are services effective? (for example, treatment is effective)